dawidd6/jezdzik/README.md

 # Jeździk

-This is a repository holding all necessary code, scripts, etc for my remote controlled vehicle named "_Jeździk_" (by my GF).
+This is a repository holding all necessary code, scripts, etc for my remote controlled vehicle named _"Jeździk"_ (by my GF).

 ## Ingredients

 ### Hardware

-- LEGO 42006 "_Excavator_" set
+- LEGO 42006 _"Excavator"_ set
   - used for building the construction of vehicle
 - LEGO 8882 PF XL motor x2
   - used for moving caterpillars of vehicle